LedererLab/DeepMoM/README.md

 ## References
  The paper can be found here: [DeepMoM: Robust Deep Learning With Median-of-Means](https://arxiv.org/abs/2105.14035)

- It should be cited as "Huang, S.T. and Lederer, J., 2021.
+ It should be cited as "Huang, S.-T. and Lederer, J., 2021.
 DeepMoM: Robust Deep Learning With Median-of-Means. arXiv:2105.14035."